Pakketeretet2/rehuel/README.md

 methods.
 It is named after the Dutch mathematician Rehuel Lobatto.

 It needs some compiling but a lot of it is defined in headers.
+There are two Makefiles:
+ - Makefile, creates a standalone executable that integrates a simple ODE
+ - Makefile_lib, creates a shared library for linking from other projects

-It contains a bunch of routines it requires itself but might also be useful for other projects.
+Rehuel contains a bunch of routines it requires itself but might also be useful for other projects.
 Right now they include non-linear solvers (Newton and Broyden) and some interpolation routines.

 Its only dependency is a C++11-capable compiler and the Armadillo library.
+I have only tested g++ 7.2.0 but the code should be fairly portable.

 At some point I might add a C interface.